ruby-rice/rice/doc/bindings/exceptions.rst

             return vector;

-In almost all cases, the ``protect`` method will correctly maps its function parameters to the Ruby API being called.
+In almost all cases, the ``protect`` method will correctly map its function parameters to the Ruby API being called.
 However, in rare instances you must help it deduce the correct parameter types.
 See the C++ Exceptions section below for an example.

 Rice uses a similar class called ``Jump_Tag`` to handle symbols thrown by Ruby's ``throw``/``catch`` or other non-local jumps from inside the Ruby VM.